 TourTheTropics was founded from a passion for tourism that benefits conservation, a love of biodiversity, and a desire to share the best tours on Earth for the tropical realm.
 The tropics contain the highest amount of life on Earth, but this is also the most threatened area from habitat loss and over-harvesting.
 The tropics will benefit the most from sustainable tourism.

 What we do

 Our tours are run by hand-picked tour operators across the tropical realm that provide security, comfort, and consistent guest satisfaction.
-We hand pick tours that demonstrate a sustainable approach to tourism and provide you with a direct connection to the best tours on Earth for booking, payment, and confirmation that show off the tropics in all their glory.
+We hand-pick tours that demonstrate a sustainable approach to tourism.
+We then provide you with a direct connection to the best tours on Earth for booking, payment, and confirmation that show off the tropics in all their glory.

 You have direct contact to the people who run the tour e.g. from the tourism company who own and run the cruises, own and run the lodges, or who hire your guides.
-For community tourism that lacks a connection to the global market, you will have a connection to the local tour operator who works closely with these projects and who are generally the co-founders or co-managers of the project.
+For community tourism that lacks a connection to the global market, you will have a connection to the local tour operator who works closely with these projects.
+They are generally the co-founders or co-managers of the project.
 We will introduce you to your sales representative after your inquiry.
 Go TourTheTropics.